 Learn more about the history of Christianity and how it has evolved into the multi-denomination religion it is.
 Find the events and people that brought Jesus’ message to the whole world amid socio-political changes.

-You need to look back to your origins so you can succeed in your future.
-This is true for Christians.
-We need to study the history of Christianity to understand the different facets of our faith.
+They say one needs to look back to his origins so he can succeed in the future.
+This is true for Christians and for all denominations.
+Most people wanted to study the history of Christianity to understand the different facets of their faith.

-We need to re-explore Christian History.
-So we can understand different beliefs.
-And recapture the essence of Christianity.
-This is to follow Jesus Christ and share the good news of salvation and God’s love through good works.
+It is important for Christians to re-explore Christian history.
+This way, they can understand different beliefs in order to recapture the essence of Christianity.
+The aim is to follow Jesus Christ and share the good news of salvation and God’s love through good works.

 What is Christianity?

 Christianity is the world’s largest religion.
-It is a monotheistic religion.
-That originated from the life, ministry, death, and resurrection of Jesus Christ.
+The Christian faith originated from the life, ministry, death, and resurrection of Jesus Christ.
 It is also the most widespread and diverse belief system.

 History of Christianity

 The story of Christianity is a complex and multi-layered narrative.
 According to the Bible, the first church was created 50 days after Jesus’ death.
 This is the time when the Holy Spirit was said to descend onto Jesus’ followers.
 The church was centered in Jerusalem, and most of the first Christians were Jewish converts.
 One of the callings of the early Christians was to spread and teach the gospel.

 Christianity rose to prominence under Emperor Constantine.
 His Edict of Milan legalized the practice of the Christian faith.
 The Roman Empire changed from a pagan institution to a Christian state.
 Within the Roman Empire, the early Church built a hierarchy.
 It exercised strong, legal powers.
 It governed both the congregation and the political sphere.